-- Invite students to work through this activity in solitude.
-You will want to make sure that there are ample areas where students can work, free form distractions. - Allow approximately 15-20 minutes for this activity.
+- Invite students to work deliberately through this activity.
+You may want to suggest they get a refill on their coffee drink. - Allow approximately 15-20 minutes for this activity.
 Share this time frame so students don't feel rushed. - If students identify several gifts that they feel they possess encourage them to pick their top three or four for the purposes of this activity.
 They are free to read and study more about the other gifts at home. - This may be a confusing activity for students in your group who have not accepted Christ.
 Spiritual gifts are not like natural abilities or skills that come from skill or practice.
 These gifts are bestowed by the Holy Spirit to those who have accepted Christ.
 If you know of any students who haven't accepted Christ it might be a great opportunity to start a dialogue with them prior to this session.
-You might also encourage students who haven't accepted Christ to simply circle a couple gifts that they find interesting. - A great follow-up to this activity, especially for college/young adult students is to allow them to take a spiritual gifts assessment.
+You might also encourage students who haven't accepted Christ to simply circle a couple gifts that interest them. - A great follow-up to this activity, is to allow students to take a spiritual gifts assessment.
 Check with your pastor or church leadership to see if you have a test distributed by your denomination; if not, you can find assessments online for free.